 Process for Filing for Divorce by Publication in Georgia

 In the State of Georgia, under O.C.G.A. § 9-11-4(f)(1), if you have practiced due diligence to find your spouse, and the search has been fruitless, then you, as a petitioner, can file an Affidavit of Publication and Affidavit of Diligent Search, which are notarized statements affirming that you have checked with your respondent (spouse) family and relatives, checked with the landlord, and searched the telephone directory for respondent’s information.
 If the court is convinced, then the court will issue an Order of Publication, which will grant you permission to publish the Notice of Publication four (4) times within the sixty (60) days period, as long as the publication is seven (7) days apart.
-The publication will be filed in the county where the action arises.
+The publication will be filed in the county where the divorce case is filed.
+The newspaper that the publication is filed has to be the designated “Legal Organ” for the county.
+See O.C.G.A. § 9-13-142.

 Furthermore, the Georgia Court in Thorpe v.
 Thorpe held that “when the person on whom service is to be made, conceals himself to avoid the service of the Summons, and the fact shall appear, by affidavit, to the satisfaction of the judge or clerk of the court, and it shall appear, either by affidavit or by a verified complaint on file, that a claim exists against the defendant in respect to whom the service is to be made, and that he is a necessary or proper party to the action, the judge or clerk may grant an order that the service be made by the publication of summons.”
 In the Thorpe case, the respondent was intentionally hiding, which prompted the court to grant an order that the service be made by the publication of the Summons.

 The missing spouse will get one week after the last publication of notice to respond.
+More specifically, the defendant (missing spouse) will then have 60 days from the first date of the publication by the newspaper to file a response to the divorce if they wants to contest the divorce case.
 Failure to respond will result in the court classifying the divorce under uncontested category.
 You will get an opportunity, if interested, to schedule a hearing to finalize the action.
 The Court Clerk will send the notice to the newspaper where the publication is put, but you will have to pay the cost.
-The usual cost of the publication is approximately eighty-five dollars ($85) in addition to the divorce filing fee.
-The whole process will take about two (2) to three (3) months.
-It is always important to keep in mind, although the court will have the discretion to grant the divorce in by publication action, the court does not have the discretion to make decisions regarding child custody, child support, or property division.
+The usual cost of the publication is usually no more than one hundred dollars ($100) in addition to the court’s divorce filing fee.
+The whole process will take at least three (3) to four (4) months to complete.
+In a “divorce / service by publication action” the court will usually also grant the plaintiff child custody if he or she already has physical custody of the child.
+However, the court will not usually grant any child support or alimony, and may be reluctant to make any final decisions about the division of property and debts.
+It has been our experience that this is not a significant problem in most cases, but it something that should be considered early in the case.

-Documents required in State of Georgia for Service of Divorce by Publication
+Documents required in the State of Georgia for Service of Divorce by Publication

 For proper service by publication in a Georgia divorce case, several documents must be prepared and filed with the court, which include but are not limited to: